 By asking business partners to reply to a supplier CSR procurement questionnaire, we confirm whether they conduct business activities in accordance with the Group's CSR Procurement Guidelines.
-Additionally, we visit business partners in Japan and overseas whenever necessary to carry out audits.
+Additionally, we visit suppliers in Japan and overseas whenever necessary to carry out audits.

-Procurement Conference
+Procurement Conferences

-The Purchasing Department holds a company-wide meeting every six months with all procurement department personnel companywide to discuss material procurement.
-This meeting is not only for reporting material procurement but also for training procurement department personnel according to the Guidelines for CSR Procurement and checking the status of CSR procurement as well as learning the latest examples of CSR Procurement inside and outside the Company.
+The Purchasing Department holds a company-wide meeting every six months with all purchasing department personnel company-wide to discuss material procurement.
+This meeting is not only for reporting material procurement but also for training purchasing department personnel according to the Guidelines for CSR Procurement and checking the status of CSR procurement as well as learning the latest examples of CSR Procurement inside and outside the Company.

-Procurement conference (Shin-Etsu Chemical Head office)
+Procurement conference (March 2019, Shin-Etsu Chemical Head office)